 - Taste and add additional salt and cheese to taste.

-By now you hopefully can’t contain your excitement for edible container gardens.
+By now, you may find it hard to contain your excitement for an edible container garden of your own.
 We get it.